NVIDIA-RTX/RTXTS-TTM/docs/Integration.md

-# RTXTS Integration Guide
+# RTXTS-TTM Integration Guide

-The RTXTS library requires the application to create all streamed textures using the Direct3D12 reserved resource type.
-To ensure reliable fallback when textures are used, it is recommended to always allocate and map packed mip levels.
+The RTXTS Tiled Texture Manager library supports managing Direct3D 12 Reserved Resource textures created by the application.
+To ensure reliable fallback when textures are used, it is recommended to always allocate and map "packed" mip levels.
 The library can be configured to follow this logic.

-A typical texture streaming pipeline operates as follows:
+A typical texture streaming pipeline operates as follows, per frame:

 * Read resolved data, identify new tiles, and allocate memory*
-* Update tile mappings and texture data
+* Update tile mappings
+* Fill new tiles with texture data
-* Render the scene and update the `Sampler Feedback` texture
+* Render the scene and update the `Sampler Feedback` textures
-* Resolve `Sampler Feedback` data
+* Resolve `Sampler Feedback` textures

 *This pass depends on having resolved sampler feedback data on the CPU and should be executed asynchronously to prevent explicit synchronization between the CPU and GPU